 This feature is a part of the Uploadcare Image Transformation engine, which can help you completely automate your image editing.
 Besides turning images into progressive JPEG, you can crop, resize, align, rotate, apply different effects, and do all kinds of manipulations on the fly.
-Visit our docs to learn more about Image Transformations, and give them a try during a 14-day free trial.
+Visit our docs to learn more about Image Transformations, and give them a try.

 Here are you most popular questions and answers about progressive JPEG:

 If a progressive JPEG is not fully downloaded before being saved, it might create visual artifacts.
 In most cases, the benefits of using progressive JPEGs outweigh the potential downsides.